Skip to content

 Note

 Requires installer to be downloaded first (run 'napt discover').
 Version extracted from installer file, not state cache.
 Overwrites existing build directory if it exists.
-PSADT files are copied pristine from cache.
+PSADT files are copied unmodified from cache.
 Invoke-AppDeployToolkit.ps1 is generated (not copied).
 Scripts are generated as siblings to the packagefiles directory (not included in .intunewin package - must be uploaded separately to Intune).
 Detection script is always generated.
 The build_types setting controls requirements script only: "both" (default) generates detection and requirements, "app_only" generates only detection, "update_only" generates detection and requirements.

 Source code in napt/build/manager.py